Mosle963/Cluster_API/README.md

   -  Delete Record: Delete a training record and its relevant models.

   -  Change Model: Change the model used for predictions in subsequent requests.

+to do:
+  - add tests to new views
+  - add authorization and authentication
+  - deploy